Red Velvet Sugar Cookies

 Change up your traditional sugar cookie cut out recipe with homemade Red Velvet Sugar Cookies from scratch!
 Cut them into fun Christmas and Valentine’s Day and Christmas shapes then decorate with a chocolate drizzle or an eggless royal icing.

 Red velvet.
 It’s one of those flavors you either love it or hate it.

-I once had a really bad experience with red velvet coffee (please just say no), but fortunately I can handle my small red velvet cake, red velvet cupcakes, red velvet oreo cheesecake, and these Red Velvet Sugar Cookies.
+I once had a really bad experience with red velvet coffee (please just say no), but fortunately I can handle my small red velvet cake, small batch red velvet cupcakes, red velvet oreo cheesecake, and these Red Velvet Sugar Cookies.

 This red velvet sugar cookie recipe are cut out sugar cookies inspired by red velvet cake that you can cut out with fun cookie cutters and decorate with sprinkles.

 Most people make red velvet sugar cookie cut outs as hearts for Valentine’s Day or add them to their best Christmas cookie tray.

 To decorate them, I used an easy chocolate drizzle but also included a recipe for an eggless royal icing so you don’t have to deal with egg whites or meringue powder.